awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_example-tag-policies.md

 To prevent the use of a tag key, you can attach a tag policy like the following to an organization entity\.

 This example policy specifies that no values are acceptable for the `Color` tag key\.
 It also specifies that no [operators](orgs_manage_policies-inheritance.md#tag-policy-operators) are allowed in child tag policies\.
-Therefore, any `Color` tags on resources in affected accounts are non\-compliant\.
-In addition, the `enforced_for` option actually prevents affected accounts from tagging Amazon DynamoDB tables with the `Color` tag\.
+Therefore, any `Color` tags on resources in affected accounts are considered non\-compliant\.
+However, the `enforced_for` option actually prevents affected accounts from tagging ***only*** Amazon DynamoDB tables with the `Color` tag\.

 ```
 {